roylarsen/otto/README.md

-# bd
+# otto

-Banyan Deployments tool.
-MHB Infrared has a lot of tasks that involve us repeating the same things over and over again, so I wanted to automate those
+DevOps Automation tool.
+There's a lot of tasks that involve us repeating the same things over and over again, so I wanted to automate those

+## Name Origins

+The name `otto` comes from the Vermont Technical College radio station automation software. `otto` handles (handled? - not sure if it's still used, it was a gross mess of Perl written by college students) playing music and station IDs while there wasn't an active DJ. `otto` also handled scheduling requests taken in over the Website.

 ## Completed Features